shwetajoshi-15/TAQLoRe_v0.1/README.md

 1. install conda and addtional programs using conda
 2. use the YAML file (envs/taqlore.yaml) to set up the conda env
 3. download and edit reference files from GENCODE
-4. check the meta data files - barcode_to_sample.txt and samplenames_CACNA1C.txt
+4. check the meta data files - barcode_to_sample_GENENAME.txt and samplenames_GENENAME.txt
 5. when running the test CACNA1C dataset, unzip (using unzip command) the FASTA files and check the format of the filenames (unzip 2017_01_13.barcode01.fa.zip)
 6. Check the paths in both scripts and change parameters (if required)
 6. Run indexing.pbs (qsub indexing.pbs)
-7. Run TAQLoRe_v1.pbs (qsub TAQLoRe_v1.pbs)
+7. Run TAQLoRe_v1_part1.pbs (qsub TAQLoRe_v1.pbs)
+8. At the end if part 1, check UTR annotations.
+Make corrections (if required)
+9. Run TAQLoRe_v1_part2.pbs (qsub TAQLoRe_v1.pbs)